NeotomaDB/xlsx2Tilia/README.md

 # xlsx2Tilia
-Tilia file creation (XML) from an MS Excel database and template in Python
+Tilia file creation (XML) from a MS Excel database and template in Python